Pint glass: United Kingdom law

-Under the EU Measuring Instruments Directive (Directive 2004/22/EC), the certification of measuring instruments and devices used in trade (including beer mugs, weighbridges, petrol pumps and the like) can be done by third parties anywhere within the EU with governments taking "only the legislative and enforcement (market surveillance) functions" and "ensuring that the system of third party assessment ... has sufficient technical competence and independence" (or, in simple language, calibration services were privatised).
-Glasses that have been certified by authorised firms anywhere within the EU have the letters CE etched on with the certifying agency's identification number.
+Under the European Union (EU) Measuring Instruments Directive (Directive 2004/22/EC), the certification of measuring instruments and devices used in trade (including beer mugs, weighbridges, petrol pumps and the like) can be done by third parties anywhere within the EU with governments taking "only the legislative and enforcement (market surveillance) functions" and "ensuring that the system of third party assessment ... has sufficient technical competence and independence" (or, in simple language, calibration services were privatised).
+Glasses that have been certified by authorised firms anywhere within the EU have the letters CE and the certifying agency's identification number etched on them.

 Conservatives campaigning to have dual markings of crown and CE were informed by EU Commissioner Günter Verheugen that "a Crown stamp look-alike could naturally be affixed to the glass, as long as it is done in such a way that it is not confused with the CE marking".
-Following the withdrawal of the United Kingdom from the EU the CE mark is being replaced by the UKCA marking for goods placed on the market in Great Britain, and in September 2021, it was announced that the Crown would return to pint glasses in the UK.
+Following the withdrawal of the United Kingdom from the EU the CE mark is being replaced by the UKCA marking for goods placed on the market in Great Britain.
+In September 2021 it was announced that the crown certification mark would return to pint glasses in the UK.

 Selling beer in unmeasured glasses without using some other form of calibrated measure is illegal.
 Half-pint, one-third pint and two-thirds pint (schooners) glasses are also available and are subject to the same laws.
 Two-thirds of a pint is not equal to the Canadian, US or Australian schooners, which are respectively of different measures.
 Instead, the term "schooner" is sometimes informally used within the UK to describe two-thirds of a pint (379 ml).

-Although the glass must be accurately-calibrated, industry guidelines only require a pint to be at least 95% liquid, allowing 5% of the pint to consist of the foamy "head".
+Although the glass must be accurately calibrated, industry guidelines only require a pint to be at least 95% liquid, allowing 5% of the pint to consist of the foamy "head".
 The Campaign for Real Ale (CAMRA) has described this practice as selling a short measure, and says that it costs drinkers £1 million a day in beer they have paid for but not received.
 The British Beer and Pub Association has issued guidelines for bar staff to give a "top up" to any drinker who is unsatisfied with the measure they receive.

 CAMRA recommends the use of "lined" or "oversized" glasses in pubs.
 These have a line near the top (usually labelled "pint to line") to which the beer should be poured, with the head forming above it.
 In the past a number of breweries supplied these glasses to their pubs; this is now rarely the case, and lined glasses are found mostly at enthusiasts' events such as beer festivals, serious cask ale pubs, and breweries' own bars.